MANAGEMENT

 Solution

-Our solution was to include multiple check-in paths.
+My solution was to include multiple check-in paths.

-2nd Challenge
+2nd challenge

 How can we accurately tally the client total?